Cobilia/PiEdgeCCTV/README.md

 This will continue to run even when 'piedgecctv.py' is terminated, if you wish to stop it kill the process.

+"Proc running:" shows if the 'piedgecctv.py' process is running.

 ### Installation